thizzbuzz/e2stem.curriculum/technologies/git.md

 ### Resolving merge conflicts

-If there are uncommitted changes locally and the remote repository has changed, then running `git pull` will produce an error.
+If there are uncommitted changes locally and the remote repository has changed, then running `git pull` may produce an error.

-First merge or discard those changes before running.

-To discard local changes:

-`git reset --hard HEAD`

-`git clean -df`
+`git config pull.rebase false`